Kaysims/Grip-Club/README.md

 * ### Chrome desktop contact page Lighthouse results :
 ![Contact desktop results](assets/readme-images/contact-desktop.png)

+* Some bugs have been fixed using Chrome dev tools prioir to this lighthouse test, this will be discussed below in fixed bugs section.
+* The perfomance was down one point across all pages, the reason shown in dev tools was "Eliminate render-blocking resources".
+It was in relation to my css in the head.
+I tried to fix this, but i could not work out how to.
+I have decided to leave it as it is.
+As this is my first project i am hoping that with further knowledge i will be able to fix this issue in the future.
+* The best practise for Grip Club classes page was down eight points.
+This was due to incorrect aspect ratios for the images.
+It was recommended to use a CDN to optimise the images, or add width and height to the html.
+I decided not to do this, one reason was that adding the width and height to the html impacted the responsivness.
+I will consider using the CDN for images in the future, but i will not have time to do this for this project.

 * ### Chrome mobile about us page Lighthouse results :
 ![About us mobile results](assets/readme-images/about-mobile.png)